dgtlntv/maas-anvil/README.md

   -h, --help                 Show this message and exit.

 Example:
-  Verify the status of your MAAS Anvil cluster. maas-anvil cluster list
+  Verify the status of the MAAS Anvil cluster. maas-anvil cluster list
 ```